The Servant Songs Of The Messiah

 And now the LORD says— he who formed me in the womb to be his servant to bring Jacob back to him and gather Israel to himself, for I am honored in the eyes of the LORD and my God has been my strength- he says: “It is too small a thing for you to be my servant to restore the tribes of Jacob and bring back those of Israel I have kept.
 I will also make you a light for the Gentiles, that you may bring my salvation to the ends of the earth.”

-Messiah’s first job would be to restore Israel, but much more than that would be required.
-Again we learn that He would be a light to the Gentiles as well.
-I should note here that the Hebrew word translated “my salvation” is the Messiah’s Hebrew name, Yeshua, which literally means God brings salvation.
+But Israel was not sufficient to the task.
+They became prideful and exclusive, and because of this were drawn off the path God had set them on.
+Therefore, the Messiah’s first priority would be to restore Israel, but much more than that would be required of Him.
+Again we learn that He would be a light to the Gentiles as well, bringing the message of salvation to the whole world.
+I should note here that the Hebrew word translated “my salvation” in this passage is the Messiah’s Hebrew name, Yeshua.
 (When translated into English, Yeshua becomes Jesus.)

 This is what the LORD says— the Redeemer and Holy One of Israel— to him who was despised and abhorred by the nation, to the servant of rulers: “Kings will see you and rise up, princes will see and bow down, because of the LORD, who is faithful, the Holy One of Israel, who has chosen you.”

-Ironically God’s own people, though given the first option on Messiah’s offer of redemption, would refuse it.
-The Gentile nations would be the first fruits of His mission.
+Ironically, God’s own people, though given the first option on the Messiah’s offer of redemption, would refuse it.
+Instead, the Gentile nations would be the first fruits of His mission.
 Even their rulers would bow before the Messiah.
-But God did not reject Israel, and at the End of the Age will pour out His Spirit upon them again, and this time they’ll respond.
+But God did not reject Israel, and at the End of the Age will pour out His Spirit upon them again, and this time they’ll respond (Zechariah 12:10).

 Song Three, Resistance … Isaiah 50:4-9